uniquemeah/altschool-cloud-engineering-execises/exercise3/commands.md

    ## 1. cal

 ```
-cal <year>command is use to display the calender month and date on the terminal
+cal <year>command is used to display the calender month and date on the terminal.
 ```

 <img src="./exercise3/cal.png" alt="drawing" width="800" height="400"/>